 Workspaces - Search for workspaces, view your recently visited workspaces, or create a new workspace.

-API Network - Explore the Postman API Network and access your team's Private API Network.
+API Network - Explore the Postman API Network.

 Search Postman - Search all workspaces, collections, requests, APIs, flows, and teams in Postman.
 For more details on searching in Postman, see Search Postman.